jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 # NOTES

-# Continuing Education
-Your Computer Science degree is not the end of your education.
-It is just the beginning of your education.

-You've been studying Computer Science.
-Your career will be Software Engineering.
-They are related, but different as I described in [You Studied Computer Science.
-Your Career Will Be Software Engineering.](https://jhumelsine.github.io/2026/02/11/computer-science-software-engineering.html)

-For the most part, an academic Computer Science assignment is basically a scoped and well-defined problem to be completed and handed in the following week.
-Sometimes you are organized into small teams for larger projects, but for the most part, you tend the be the only person working on your assignment.
-The main goal is for the code to produce the right answer.
-You'll may never look at program again.

-Things will change in your business career.
-The problems will be broader and less well defined.
-The customer won't be able to describe what they want, but they'll know it when they see it.
-Or more likely, they tell you that what they see isn't what they wanted.

-You’re not in it alone.
-You’re part of a team.
-Solve problems together.
-You can look for solutions anywhere.
-The solution, in whatever form it may take, may need to be maintained for years as the customer requests new features and modifications.

-Here are some broad areas for your continued learning.

 ## Educational Resources
 Fortunately the internet is filled with educational resources for Software Engineering.
 Most are free or a reasonable price.